Ultimate Guide to Google Business Photo Optimisation

 Business Exterior Photos

-• The main entrance with your business name visible
+• Clear signage with your business name.

 Inside Views and Products